Sumner Street, Glossop, Derbyshire

 The vast urban church is a landmark in the conservation area and associated with the industrial development of Glossop; it was built and paid for by the Sumner family, local mill owners.
 The design is in the Early English Gothic style and the internal finishes are now plain, although retaining fittings of interest.

 Whilst All Saints Glossop was built by the Duke of Norfolk close to Glossop Hall, St Mary’s was built to serve the needs of the growing working population of the mill town.
 The school on St Mary’s Road was built as a boys’ Catholic school in 1854, funded by Francis Sumner, owner of nearby Wren Nest cotton mill, with permission from the Duke of Norfolk.
-Sumner and his family funded the building of the church in 1882-87, on a site given by Lord Howard of Glossop.
-The foundation stone was laid on 3 July 1886 by Bishop Bagshawe and records the architect’s name.
+Sumner and his family funded the building of the church in 1882-7, on a site given by Lord Howard of Glossop.
+The foundation stone was laid on 3 July 1886 by Bishop Bagshawe and records the name of the architect (A. E. Dempster, of Birmingham).
 The church cost £17,000 and the contractor was J. L. Ward of Manchester.

-The list entry (below) refers to the church’s principal features and fittings.
-The church is striking for its vast scale and internal height (70 feet/23 metres), and retains some good quality late 19th century fittings.
-The sanctuary has been partly re- ordered but retains a Caen stone Gothic high altar and reredos, along with panelled stone communion rails with iron gates in situ.
+The list entry (below) describes the church’s principal features and fittings.
+The church is striking for its vast scale and internal height (70 feet/23 metres), and retains some good quality late nineteenth century fittings.
+The sanctuary has been partly reordered but retains a Caen stone Gothic high altar and reredos, along with panelled stone communion rails with iron gates in situ.
 The side altar in the south aisle is to St Charles Borromeo with stained glass windows above signed J. Clarke & Sons, Dublin, c.1906.
 The Gothic wrought iron baptistery screen is said to be from another, unknown church, but this has not been verified.
 Relief carved wooden Stations of Cross are by Mayer of Munich.
 The carved confessional doors were made by Mr Kipling of Tintwistle in the 1940s.

 Original Date: 1882